andreashuber69/eslint-config/README.md

 1. A *tsconfig.json* can only include code files located in the same folder or a direct or indirect subfolder.

-While both are probably correct for the majority of projects out there (especially the small ones), it is easy to break the second assumption.
+While both are probably correct for the majority of projects out there (especially the small ones), it is easy to break the first assumption.
 For example, instead of shell scripts some projects use *.ts* files run with something like [tsx](https://tsx.is/). **tsx** does not require a *tsconfig.json* for execution.
 If you want to lint such files, you'd have to create a *tsconfig.json* file that includes them.